-HOWARD PYLE GIVES LECTUREAnd an as yet unidentified newspaper gave a much more detailed report, also on January 10, 1906.
-Although the article names a number of the pictures featured, I’m having difficulty identifying all of them, so if anyone can present some more viable candidates, please let me know:
+HOWARD PYLE GIVES LECTUREAnd an as yet unidentified newspaper gave a much more detailed report, also on January 10, 1906, which I’ve transcribed in full, below.
+Although the article names a number of the pictures Pyle featured in his slideshow, I’m having difficulty identifying all of them, so if anyone can present some more viable candidates, please let me know.

 That the true spirit of art is the work of the imagination and soul of the artist, which expresses his inner thought clearly and forcefully, even though the work may not be technically correct, was the theory advanced yesterday afternoon by Howard Pyle, the well-known artist, in the Drexel Institute.